SmritiGrg/FYP-FoodiesArchive/README.md

    - Admin will be able to maintain and update all the operations like contents, payments, etc.

 # Folder Structure
+In short about the main folders:
+- `database/README` contains the business rules and entity relationship diagram.
 # Installation and Setup Guide

 ## Prerequisites